How Battery-Powered Leaf Blowers Reduce Noise, Emissions and Maintenance Hassles

 WHO guidelines are no more than 3.5 PPM of CO over 24 hours.

-CO alarms save lives but EN50291 certified alarms don’t alarm until detecting 30 PPM of CO for 2 hours although higher CO will cause an alarm in less time.
+CO alarms save lives but EN50291 alarms don’t alarm until detecting 30 PPM of CO for two hours although higher CO will cause an alarm in less time.

 Secondly, alarms don’t IDENTIFY the emitting appliance.